thepeacockproject/peacockprojectorg/docs/intel/faq.md

     -   If you have trouble finding the `userdata` folder, [check this example image](https://media.discordapp.net/attachments/833505136290299935/991071183732613200/unknown.png).

--   In Game Saving is supported, but note that you can only use official server saves on the official servers version of the game, and Peacock saves on the Peacock version of the game.
+-   In Game Saving is supported, and as of Peacock v5.0.1 you can load official server saves in Peacock.

 -   Using Peacock will affect your official servers profile in very small ways.
     -   Due to the fact that we have not properly implemented some minor features like content/story spoiler warnings, it will change them all to the 'I have already played' state.
 Other than that, it shouldn't have any affect.
 -   Note: If it is your first time playing (on either Peacock or official servers), some exits will be locked.
 You will need to unlock Dubai exits ([need to unlock the elevators](https://youtu.be/IEQgRQyQRf8)), Dartmoor exits ([need to exit via bike at least once](https://youtu.be/AJtJZe9jEi8?t=151)), and Colorado exits ([need to use tornado exit at least once](https://youtu.be/3XKWHrKpXwk?t=140)).
 These exits are handled client-side.

-**Troubleshooting FAQ**
+### Troubleshooting FAQ

 -   Check the "What do I need to run Peacock" section of this guide, make sure you have a supported game version and platform, etc.
 -   Check "General Peacock Use Tips" section of this guide for instructions on how to disconnect and reconnect to the server.
 Sometimes it can take a few tries to connect.